 Specialty plants for your zone are the ones you want to plant

-No matter what zone you garden in, if you live in the U.S., then we've got specialty plants for your zone.
-And they're not just rated as hardy for the relevant zones, each plant is actually adapted to a single USDA hardiness zone.
+No matter what area you garden in, if you live in the U.S., then we've got specialty plants for your zone.
+And they're not just rated as hardy for the relevant zones; each plant is adapted to a single USDA hardiness zone.
 So when you order plants from us, you can be sure that each plant can truly thrive in your garden's climate.

 Specialty plants make a spectacular home garden.

 Pro tips for picking the right specialty plants for your garden: